jack-scratch/jsynth-components-reese/README.md

 Connected via cable when appropriate event fires.

-In can have at most one input.
-Out can have an effectively infinite number of outputs.

 #### `<In />`
 Audio node's input or audio parameter.

 Connects cable when present on mouse up.
 Detaches cable when present on mouse down.

+Can have at most one input.

 #### `<Out />`
 Strictly regards audio node's output.

 Creates cable with the in-point being the port's output.
 Detaches cable when present on mouse down.

+Can have an effectively infinite number of outputs.

 ## Display
 ### `<Light />`